 People enjoy working with experts and are more likely to rely on them and refer them.
 Try to provide value to your clients every time you meet them.

 Informing and educating your clients is better than trying to upsell them.
-Utilizing your expertise usually results in much greater client satisfaction and more referrals.
+Utilizing your expertise usually results in much higher client satisfaction and more referrals.

 5. Stay Connected